 I don't think all that effort just went toward coding.
 I am drawing some parallels here, you see.

-The thing is, I think I spent long enough developing this code snippet (it's called beglitch) that I learned to read through the distortion anyway.
-Reluctantly I'll toss it.
+The thing is, I think I spent long enough developing this code snippet

 I never expected my life to take me anyhwhere, or that I would end up alive, or even happy.
-I fully expected to lose my home, live on the street, let the momentum wind down, and just not care enough to keep going.
+I fully expected to lose my home, live on the street, let my life's momentum wind down, and just not care enough to keep going.
 At that point, I already didn't care enough.
 I wondered, a lot, when I would just lie down and choose not to get up again.

 Trying to figure out why is a trip, and it's one I haven't been able to delve into, considering all the scribbling-out I've been doing.
 All I remember is it all made sense.
 The world made sense, as it was explained to me.
 I just don't belong to the world.
 This is a lie the world convinced me to tell myself.